 As with any work place an employer must keep employees safe at all times and this duty is very strict.

-If a criminal act does occur – as well as there existing a potential claim from the criminal injuries compensation authority you might well have acclaim from your employer.
+If a criminal act does occur – as well as there existing a potential claim from the criminal injuries compensation authority, you might well have a claim from your employer.

 You have two years from the date of an incident to commence a claim with CICA and three years from the date of an incident to make a club accident claim from your employer

-How do you prove legal responsibility for your club accident claim?
+How do you prove legal responsibility for your club injury claim?

 This will include ensuring that any spillages are cleaned up immediately and that surfaces on which you are walking or dancing are not overly slippery.

 An employer should also have in place a system of inspection to quickly identify any spillages, to cordon them off to ensure you are not exposed to the risk whilst cleaning is in progress and have members of staff ready to clean to ensure your safety.

 Should a club not have such a system and spillage is left for an extended period of time – it is likely you will succeed in a club action claim for compensation should you suffer injury.

 Glassware should be inspected to be safe and if faulty drinking vessels are supplied which are cracked or damaged in some way, which can cause you injury it is likely that the owners of the bar will be held legally responsible for your injuries.